How Much Does a Good Skateboard Cost? $30, $50, $100

 Quality

 Price does not always mean better when it comes to skateboards.
-We have found some cheaper models to be more durable than the popular ones, and it’s no surprise.
+We have found some cheaper models to be more durable than the popular ones, and its no surprise.

 You will find many affordable skateboards with all the amazing features of a pricer board.
 You will also find pricier options that are worth every penny.
 Just make sure your investment is well thought out.